gardinbe/unify-cms/readme.md

 Unify CMS is a lightweight, headless CMS.
 It focuses primarily on simplicity and ease-of-use: from concise terminology to efficient API design.

+## Project structure

+The application is split into two parts: the server/API, and the UI/web interface.

+The server/API is responsible for providing programmatic interfaces to access and modify the content on the site.
+It also serves a static build of the web interface.

+The web interface is a visual representation of the content stored on the server.
+It interacts with the server using internal APIs.

 ## Installation

 1. Ensure you've got and are using atleast Node 20.11.
 If you haven't: